 Lisa Ventry begins her thirteenth year of teaching at Brooklyn Friends School.
 She is passionate about creative and artistic exploration with young children and about knowing her students’ interests and learning styles through focused observation and recording.
 She loves developing curriculum based on those interests.
 Lisa has background in Interdisciplinary Visual Arts and History and Latin American Studies, and holds a Masters in Early Childhood Education from Bank Street.

-Rachel Rowan has taught in the BFS preschool for the past four years and has years of experience in early childhood education.
+Rachel Rowan has taught in the BFS Preschool for the past four years in both threes and fours.
 Before coming to Brooklyn Friends, Rachel taught in Portland, Oregon at Childswork Learning Center, an emergent curriculum preschool.
 At Childswork, she was an Assistant Teacher in the Kindergarten and a Head Teacher in four and five year old classes.
 Rachel’s primary interests lie in constructivist based teaching philosophies, anti-bias curriculum and emerging literacy in young children.
 She holds a BA in Anthropology and a Masters in Early Childhood Education.

 ALL-PRESCHOOL AND MID-DAY ASSISTANT TEACHERS